Anime Club

 School Reach

 Do you enjoy trivia and learning new facts?
 Are you a fan of Jeopardy?
 If so, School Reach is for you!
 Students compete in teams against other DSBN schools to see who can be the fastest on the buzzer and answer the most questions correctly.
 Questions are based on current events, sports, science, literature and general knowledge.
 We run Junior teams (Grade 9 and 10) and Senior teams (Grades 11 and 12).
 Practices are during lunch and it’s a great way to meet new people.
-Come a join the trivia fun!
+Join for trivia fun!

 Student Council